-- Vector variable containing a array of items of the same type - Lists a vector where items can have distinct types (tomorrow!) - Matrix two dimensional vector with items of the same type - Data Frame complex data structure for two dimensional data where columns can be of distinct type (as an excel sheet) (tomorrow!)
+- Vector variable containing a array of items of the same type - Lists a vector where items can have distinct types (new class!) - Matrix two dimensional vector with items of the same type - Data Frame complex data structure for two dimensional data where columns can be of distinct type (as an excel sheet) (next class!)